Hong Kong protesters sing Star Spangled Banner in appeal to Trump for help

 Last month Trump suggested China should “humanely” settle the problem in Hong Kong before a trade deal is reached with Washington.
 Earlier Trump called the protests “riots” that were a matter for China to deal with.

-Sunday’s protest was peaceful.
-Police have responded to violence in recent weeks with water cannon, rubber bullets and tear gas.
+The vandalism started in the evening.
+Police have responded to violence over 14 weeks with water cannon, rubber bullets and tear gas.

-Riot police cleared the Central MTR station, near Sunday’s march, where several protesters were detained and staff announced “a serious incident”.
+Riot police cleared the Central MTR metro station, near Sunday’s march, where activists smashed a long glass panel at a station entrance and other windows and daubed graffiti on the walls outside.
+Several arrests were made.

+Activists dug up bricks from pathways to break windows and set fires from cardboard boxes on the streets, building barricades with metal fencing.

+Hundreds of others milled about surrounding streets lined with banks, jewellery shops and top-brand shopping arcades.

-Metro stations have been attacked recently because of televised scenes of police beating protesters on a train on Aug.
+MTR stations have been attacked recently because of televised scenes of police beating protesters on a train on Aug.
 31 as they cowered on the floor.

-Activists, angry that the MTR closed stations to stop protesters from gathering on the Kowloon side of the harbour and demanding CCTV footage of the beatings, have torn down signs, broken turnstiles, flooded floors and set fires on the street outside.
+Protesters are demanding the MTR hands over CCTV footage of the beatings.

 “With the U.S. locked in a trade war with China at this point in time, it’s a good opportunity for us to show (the United States) how the pro-China groups are also violating human rights in Hong Kong and allowing police brutality,” said Cherry, 26, who works in the financial industry, as protesters marched towards the nearby U.S. Consulate.